mitali-mathur/mitali-mathur.github.io/_posts/2023-08-11-first-year-reflections.md

 I began preparing for prelims over Spring break, around 10 weeks before our first prelim.
 My strategy encompassed:
 <ul>
-  <li> <b>Studying:</b> I utilized the same five techniques as described above to study.
+  <li> <u><b>Studying:</b></u> I utilized the same five techniques as described above to study.
   <ul>
     <li> Over Spring Break, I drafted a prelims plan (the “Timeline” tab here) in which I divided up, week by week, which <i>topics</i> I wanted to focus on.
 Then, I would get to it and solve past preliminary exam questions, past midterms/finals, and past problem set questions.
 Since we still had coursework for the Spring quarter, I studied for the content on Spring exams by doing past prelims on those topics.
 I wasn’t always able to stick to my plan, but I tried my best and prioritized where I could.  </li>
     <li> I found the thematic plan for each subject to be very useful and it ensured that I was indeed covering my bases and not skipping reviewing any concept.
 Since the material on the prelims covered the entire year across all three subjects, it was very important to me that I knew exactly what could be covered and how I could practice.
 See the (“Micro - List”, “Macro - List”, and “Metrics - List” on this prelim planning sheet I used as an example). </li>
     <li> The planning also helped illustrate which models were <i>emphasized</i> more.
 Any time I tried to guess the topic of an exam, I was always wrong, so I did not expect that preliminary exams would be any more predictable.
 But it was still useful to see which models did show up more frequently. </li>
   </ul>
   </li>
-  <li> <b>Mock exams:</b> I found it <i>extremely helpful</i> to do “mock exams” to simulate what a prelim would look like.
+  <li> <u><b>Mock exams:</b></u> I found it <i>extremely helpful</i> to do “mock exams” to simulate what a prelim would look like.
 I did 2 mock exams before each prelim.
 For each mock, I would choose a past prelim exam that I thought was difficult/I had not done before (so it would be the first time solving those problems for me!).
 Then, I would go to the exact room we would take the exam in at the exact time of our exam, and take the exam in the time limit we would get.
 I brought a sheet of paper with me to take some random notes on my <i>experience</i> taking each exam.
   <ul>
     <li> I took note of the following:
       <ul>